 Prothonotary warbler upperparts are golden yellow, with a large dark eye and long dark bill.
-Wings and tail are blue-gray, with white spots in the tail.
-Underparts are golden yellow, with white under tail feathers.
-Female has the same color pattern but is yellowish with gray wings.
-Song is a loud ringing series: “swank-swank-swank.”
-Call is a sharp “tsink” or “tink.”
+The wings and tail are blue-gray, with white spots in the tail.
+The underparts are golden yellow, with white undertail feathers.
+The female has the same color pattern but is yellowish with gray wings.

 Length: 5½ inches (tip of bill to tip of tail).